renspringlea/ryba.ren/_posts/2026-01-03-macquarie-river-turtle.md

 ---
 layout: post
-title: "Notes on the ecology and welfare of the Macquarie River turtle (*Emydura macquarii*)"
+title: "Notes on the ecology, physiology, and welfare of the Macquarie River turtle (Emydura macquarii)"
 tags: animals research
 ---